Article

 Free template: Employment Contract in Mexico

-Payroll tax and social security filing: Employers must file payroll taxes and social contributions within the deadlines set by authorities like the SAT and IMSS.
+Payroll tax and social security filing: Employers must file payroll taxes and social contributions within the deadlines set by authorities like the Tax Administration Service (SAT) and IMSS.
 For example, employer-employee contributions must be processed via the Single Self-Determination System (SUA).

 See also: Employer costs for an employee in Mexico